barissayil/EnergyMarket/README.md

 ##  Instructions

 After making sure you have all the packages you can directly run theEnergyMarket.py on the terminal.
-Other then seeing the inputs on the terminal, you also have the option to output figures, created using plotly.
-To do so, go to the run() function of Market and choose one of the options.
+Other then seeing the inputs on the terminal, you also have the option to output some quite cool figures using one of the two functions.
+To do so, go to the run() function of Market and choose the relevant function.